 - 1.1.
 Quantock Education Trust (QET) takes its responsibility of care for its students and staff extremely seriously.
 QET recognises that any possibility that any safeguarding concerns or allegations made against a member of staff, supply staff, contractors or volunteers is managed quickly and effectively.
 It is also important that low-level safeguarding concerns are recognised and reported so behaviours can be appropriately managed. - 1.2.
-The DfE Statutory Guidance for managing cases of allegations is set out in "Keeping Children Safe in Education 2022: Part Four (Sections 1 and 2) Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors" and provides the framework for this policy. - 1.3.
-This policy applies to all employees at QET and sets out how the Trust will manage safeguarding concerns and allegations made about a member of staff.
+The DfE Statutory Guidance for managing cases of allegations is set out in "Keeping Children Safe in Education 2023: Part Four (Sections 1 and 2) Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors" and provides the framework for this policy. - 1.3.
+This policy applies to all employees at QET and sets out how the Trust will manage safeguarding concerns and allegations made about a member of staff,], together with allegations relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children.
 For the purposes of the policy a 'staff member' is a person whose work brings them into contact with children in an education setting.
 It applies to all staff, paid or working in a voluntary capacity (including supply teachers) on or off QET premises and sites or carrying out any activity on behalf of QET. - 1.4.
 This policy is set out in two parts.
-The first part deals with allegations made against members of staff, including supply staff contractors or volunteers.
+The first part deals with allegations made against members of staff, including supply staff contractors or volunteers, together with allegations relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children.
 The second part deals with low-level concerns raised in relation to members of staff, including supply staff, contractors or volunteers.